Justin Fields Player Prop Bets for NFL Week 14 | Chicago vs. Green Bay 12/12/2021

 Matchup vs. Green Bay

-- Fields threw for 174 passing yards in one matchup against the Packers, 16.5 fewer yards his over/under in Sunday's game.
+- Fields recorded 174 passing yards in one matchup against the Packers, 16.5 yards below his over/under for Sunday.

 - Fields threw a touchdown pass in that outing against the Packers.